Advocacy and Public Policy

 Tesoro operates in a highly regulated and often politicized environment.
 As policymakers consider issues related to the energy sector, we believe it is our responsibility as an industry leader to advocate for sound energy policies and actively engage in the political process to ensure we continue to operate in a healthy business environment.

 Our External Policy Committee provides guidance and direction to our Policy and Government Affairs teams in their development of policy positions and implementation of our policy and advocacy plans.
-The External Policy Committee is comprised of key executives including: Chief Executive Officer; Executive Vice President, Operations; Executive Vice President, General Counsel; Executive Vice President, Strategy & Business Development; Executive Vice President, Chief Financial Officer; Senior Vice President, Commercial; Vice President, Corporate Affairs; Vice President, Federal Government Affairs; and Vice President, State Government & Public Affairs.
+The External Policy Committee is comprised of key executives including: Chief Executive Officer; Executive Vice President, Operations; Executive Vice President, General Counsel and Secretary; Executive Vice President, Commercial and Value Chain; Executive Vice President, Chief Financial Officer; Vice President, Corporate Affairs; Vice President, Federal Government Affairs; and Vice President, State Government & Public Affairs.
 Specifically, our Policy and Government Affairs teams:

 - Identify and prioritize legislative and regulatory initiatives likely to have a significant impact on our business;